JasperNelson/HeadlessCapturePortal/README.md

 - **Text Input**:
   - Action: `text`
   - Description: Enters text into a field.
 If `value` is not specified, the user will be prompted.
+  - **Identifiers:** (you can only have one of these)
+    - ID: Supports regular expressions.
+Unique identifier.
+      - Example: `id="example"`
-  - Name: The name attribute of the input field.
+    - Name: Targets elements by their name attribute on the webpage.
+      - Example: `name="examplename"`
+    - Type: Targets elements by their type attribute.
+      - Example: `type="checkbox"`
+    - xpath: Targets elements by their xpath attribute.
+      - Example: `xpath=\foo`
   - **"Enterables":**
     - Value: The text to enter.
 Optional.
       - Example: `name="name", value="examplestringEGUserName"`